khalid-sadig/hold/README.md

 # Hold

-Hold is a Firefox extension that enables users to save their current location on a webpage and get back to the saved location when needed
+Hold is a Firefox extension that enables users to save their current location on a webpage and get back to the saved location with a press of a button

 ## Demo
 ![Hold Extension Demo](demo/demo.gif)